Friday, March 13, 2009

-About the Washington Financial Literacy Public Private Partnership
+About the Washington Financial Education Public Private Partnership

-The Financial Literacy Public Private Partnership (FLPPP) Committee was formed when the 2004 Washington State Legislature enacted SHB 2455 (PDF)*.
+The Financial Education Public Private Partnership (FEPPP) Committee was formed when the 2004 Washington State Legislature enacted SHB 2455 (PDF)*.
 The Committee brings together individuals from both the public and private sector to improve financial literacy in Washington State.

 www.dfi.wa.gov ▪ 360.902-8700 ▪ 877.746-4334